5 Different Types of Motivation

-It's important for teachers, employers and leaders in other venues to understand the five major types of human motivation.
+It's important for teachers, employers and leaders of other social groups to understand the five major types of motivation.
 A combination of intrinsic motivation and external regulation factors encourages individuals toward autonomy, which in turn enhances their self-esteem and overall sense of well-being.

 Intrinsic motivation fosters creativity and high-quality learning.
 It also encourages a sense of autonomy because the individual is acting out of his own interest and nothing else.
 People's hobbies are usually intrinsically motivated because people pursue them out of a sense of interest and enjoyment that's seldom found in their school or work activities.

 External motivation is often used to encourage employees or students to take part in a behavior that they must complete but may not be genuinely interested in — that way, even if they don't otherwise wish to engage in the behavior, they do so to obtain the reward or job satisfaction for their team members.

 Introjected regulation is motivation from an internalized, pressuring voice.
 The source of motivation for a behavior is guilt, worry or shame.
 Introjected regulation inspires an individual to enact a behavior not because he wants to, but because he fears not to out of a sense of obligation.

 With this form of motivation, the individual doesn't have to find enjoyment in the behavior, and there doesn't have to be an immediate reward.
-The person also isn't motivated by guilt or shame: She simply recognizes that a behavior is beneficial toward her development and adopts that behavior as her own.
+The person also isn't motivated by guilt or shame; they simply recognize that a behavior is beneficial toward their development and adopts that behavior as their own.